trackIT-Systems/sonari/back/docs/user_guide/exploration.md

 ## Recordings

-Explore and search through all the recordings registered in Whombat.
+Explore and search through all the recordings registered in Sonari.
 Utilize the search bar or filters to narrow down the displayed recordings.
 A list of recording spectrograms is presented for swift browsing.